seanbyd/seanbyd.github.io/_posts/2025-03-26-es-mq-source-connector-exactly-once.md

     :
 ```

-### Enable exactly-once in the Kafka Connect runtime
+### Enable exactly-once in the Kafka MQ source connect runtime

-To enable exactly-once messaging, add the following to the Kafka Connect yaml file.
+To enable exactly-once messaging, add the following to the Kafka MQ source connect yaml file.

 ``` yaml
 exactly.once.source.support: enabled